 Tribunal: Member Denise Connolly

-The Department of Immigration and Border Protection (the Department) refused to grant the applicant a protection visa on 12 February 2016.
+The Department of Immigration and Border Protection refused to grant the applicant a Regional Employer Nomination visa.
 The applicant applied to the AAT for a review of the decision.

 A business sponsored the applicant for the position Marketing Specialist.
 The visa applied for has three visa streams.
 The applicant chose the Direct Entry stream, which has three different criteria that can be satisfied.
 The criteria relevant to the applicant’s circumstances required the applicant to demonstrate that he held the qualifications listed in ANZSCO as being necessary to perform the tasks of a Marketing Specialist.
 ANZSCO, the Australian and New Zealand Standard of Classification Occupations, is a skill-based classification for all jobs in the Australian workforce developed by the Australian Bureau of Statistics.
 According to ANZSCO, a Marketing Specialist is a skill level 1 occupation, which requires a bachelor degree or a higher qualification, or alternatively, at least five years’ relevant work experience.